quotentiroler/plagiarismchecker/README.md

 2. tokenize every codeFile (split by empty space)
 3. create JSON having format: {"codeFile.cpp":[{"line":[["value"]]}]} - line indicates first occurence of value in codeFile
 4. compare JSON files, log position of equal values
 5. create Summary.txt that gives an overview, and also .json.txt file for every compared source-dir.
 This includes a JSON having format: {"value":["/codeFile.cpp/0/line/0/position"]}.
-The value becomes the key because the same value can be in multiple files, while at this point very value is unique.
+The value becomes the key because the same value can be in multiple files, while at this point every value is unique.

 What do the results say?